Tag Archives: Street Crime

 8. Watch your seat Be careful when storing your bag under the seat in front of you; don’t face any pockets forward, or the passenger in front of you may walk off with your goods.
 Also, never leave anything of value on your seat when you leave it to go to the lavatory or to take a stroll.

-9. Exercise common sense Carry your purse in front of you and keep your wallet out of your back pocket.
-I know this sounds obvious, but when people are in an airport they think they are in a safe and enclosed environment.
-Often common sense gets checked with baggage.
-Fellow travelers can be opportunistic thieves, don’t tempt them.
+9. Exercise common sense Carry your purse or bag in front of you and zipped closed.
+If you keep your wallet in a pocket, place it in your front pocket and never in your back pocket.
+I know this sounds obvious, but when people are in an airport, they think they are in a safe and enclosed environment.
+Often, common sense gets checked with baggage, especially if embarking on a long-awaited vacation.
+Fellow travelers can be opportunistic thieves; don’t tempt them.

 10. Speak up Don’t overreact if you catch someone handling your bag (innocent mistakes do happen), but be firm nonetheless.
 Similarly, if you witness a theft, tell someone immediately — a flight attendant, gate agent, security guard — anyone.
 I‘m sure you would want their help if you were the victim.
-If you board late, chances are your surrounding overhead compartments will be full, but the flight attendant will probably find space someplace else, or worst case, they take it from you and place it in the belly of the aircraft at the last minute.
-Make sure you take what you need out of your bag before you let them take your bag.
+If you board late, chances are your surrounding overhead compartments will be full.
+The flight attendant will hopefully find space somewhere else, or worse case, they take it from you and place it in the belly of the aircraft at the last minute.
+This is known as a gate check.
+Make sure you take what you need, think essentials like passport, travel documents, and cell phone out of your bag before you let them take your bag.

 Four Things to Keep on Your Person on the Plane

-There are only four things (maybe three) you need to have on your person on the plane, they are your ID (passport if traveling internationally) a credit card, a cell phone, and essential prescription medications.
+When traveling by plane, there are four essential items you should always keep on your person: your ID (or passport for international travel), a credit card, a cell phone, and essential prescription medications.
 If someone steals every single thing you brought with you, these are really the only things you cannot replace quickly and easily, and that you will absolutely need to get you out of pretty much any jam upon landing.

-Anything You Really Care About, Wear It!
 We advocate that you don’t travel with sentimental or valuable jewelry.
 If you must travel with valuables, don’t pack them, wear them!

 Theft on board airplanes does happen, but not frequently.
 Follow these tips, be smart, and take precautions for a worry-free flight.